Perinatal Anemia

 Cord malformations include velamentous insertion of the umbilical cord, vasa previa, or abdominal or placental insertion; the mechanism of hemorrhage, which is often massive, rapid, and life threatening, is by cord vessel shearing or rupture.

-Diagnostic procedures causing hemorrhage include amniocentesis, chorionic villus sampling, and umbilical cord blood sampling.
+Diagnostic procedures that may cause hemorrhage include amniocentesis, chorionic villus sampling, and umbilical cord blood sampling.

 Perinatal hemorrhage may be caused by